VadymV/EEG-semantic-text-relevance/README.md

   [5]: https://osf.io/xh3g5/

 Issues:
 - Currently, **src/** is the part of the installed package.
-After paper acceptance, it will not be a part of the package (i.e., the pyproject.toml will contain ``packages = [{include = "releegance", from = "src"}]``).
+This issue will be resolved and will not be a part of the package (i.e., the pyproject.toml will contain ``packages = [{include = "releegance", from = "src"}]``).

 References: